smashdevcode/nodepdx-demystifying-typescript-decorators/presentation.md

 * Prepare demos with code snippets
+ * Copy completed code to the _demo folders
+ * Remove completed code

 * Put together slides
  * Pull slides and images from other presentations

 * Rehearse and time
+ * Copy the demo folders to the desktop (don't want to modify the starting point!)
  * Make sure that the presentation is 30 minutes or less
  * Update flow and make edits